(Last Updated on : 21-11-2013)

 Geography of Jamnagar District

-Geographical location of Jamnagar district is 21.42 degree to 22.57 degree North (Latitude) and 68.57 degree to 70.37 degree East (Longitude).
-The maximum temperature of this district is 42 degree centigrade and the minimum temperature is 10 degree centigrade.
+The geographical coordinates of Jamnagar District are 22 ° 13 minutes North and 69 ° 42 minutes east.
+The maximum temperature of this district is 42 ° centigrade and the minimum temperature is 10 ° centigrade.
 Average rainfall in this area is 554 mm.

 Education in Jamnagar District